LuisRickert/SD-Hackathon-shapes/README.md

 ## Result

+- In the postman dir you find a postman collection to interact with the federated catalog
 - In the example dir you find the generated Self Descriptions usinged aswell as unsigned.
 - as for now the federated catalogue does **not** accept these Self-Descriptions due to malformed credential subject.
   - we assume this is depening on the super class LegalPerson